 The IPTC and the Newspaper Association of America (NAA) had begun to work jointly in 1990 to design a globally applicable model for all kinds of data.
 As a result from this effort in 1991 the "Information Interchange Model - IIM" version 1 was approved and further developed since then.
-After the advent of new technologies for data representation - primarily XML - the development of IIM has been frozen in 1997.
-The latest and still current version is 4.1.
+After the advent of new technologies for data representation - primarily XML - the development of IIM has been frozen in 1997, only a minor change has been applied in 2014.
+The latest version is 4.2.

 Metadata elements of IIM are quite well-known as "IPTC fields" in the "IPTC header" of digital image files.
 Adobe Systems Inc. invented their own mechanism to insert metadata structures into Photoshop, JPEG and TIFF files but adopted the data structure of IIM and several of its metadata elements.
 This mechanism of inserting metadata was implemented by other software vendors as well, therefore many image library programs are able to read and write these "IPTC Headers".
 Find more about using IIM fields with photos in the Photo Metadata section of this website.

 Besides this specific use the IIM model is designed to provide for universal communications embracing all types of data, including text, photos, graphics, etc. on a single network or a single storage medium.
 A mechanism is provided to use existing formats during transition.